 Figure 2 shows the age-by-cause decomposition of life expectancy (panel A) and lifespan inequality (Panel B) for three periods 1960-1975, 1975-1995, 1995-2014.
 Positive (negative) values increase (decrease) life expectancy or lifespan inequality.

-Between 1960 and 1975, Danish female life expectancy increased from 74 to 77 years mainly due to a reduction in infant mortality and mid- and old-age cardiovascular mortality.
-For males1, infant mortality was also reduced, but the contribution from cardiovascular diseases was absent.
-For both sexes, lifespan inequality was reduced mainly because of the reduction in infant mortality.
+Between 1960 and 1975, Danish female life expectancy increased from 74 to 77 years mainly due to a reduction in infant mortality and mid- and old-age cardiovascular mortality (figure 2.?).
+For males1, infant mortality was also reduced, but the contribution from cardiovascular diseases was absent (figure ???).
+For both sexes, lifespan inequality was reduced mainly because of the reduction in infant mortality (figure ???).

-Between 1975 and 1995, Danish female life expectancy stagnated at about 77 years because a continued reduction in infant mortality and old-age cardiovascular mortality was offset by an increase in (mainly smoking related) cancer and non-infectious respiratory mortality between ages 55 and 85.
+Between 1975 and 1995, Danish female life expectancy stagnated at about 77 years because a continued reduction in infant mortality and old-age cardiovascular mortality was offset by an increase in (mainly smoking related) cancer and non-infectious respiratory mortality between ages 55 and 85 (figure ???).
 Also, improvement in cardiovascular mortality was suppressed in Danish females relative to Danish males and Swedish females (available online).
-Non-smoking related cancer contributed negatively to lifespan for both females and males, which was the main offsetting cause of death for males, that otherwise experienced increases in lifespan due to a reduction in infant mortality and mid- and high-age cardiovascular mortality.
+Non-smoking related cancer contributed negatively to lifespan for both females and males, which was the main offsetting cause of death for males, that otherwise experienced increases in lifespan due to a reduction in infant mortality and mid- and high-age cardiovascular mortality(figure ???).

-Improvement in lifespan inequality was low for Danish females between 1975 and 1995 because the reduction due to infant mortality was offset by an increase in mid-age smoking related cancer and non-infectious respiratory diseases, and a reduction in old-age cardiovascular mortality.
-For males, the reduction in life disparity was larger than for females, mainly driven by a reduction in infant mortality and early-life external mortality.
+Improvement in lifespan inequality was low for Danish females between 1975 and 1995 because the reduction due to infant mortality was offset by an increase in mid-age smoking related cancer and non-infectious respiratory diseases, and a reduction in old-age cardiovascular mortality (figure ???).
+For males, the reduction in life disparity was larger than for females, mainly driven by a reduction in infant mortality and early-life external mortality (figure ???).

 Between 1995 and 2014, Danish female life expectancy increased from 77.8 to 82.7 years due to almost all causes at all ages, in particular cardiovascular mortality.
 Also for males, all causes at all ages provided positively to lifespan development (from 72.7 to 78.6).
 As for disparity, for both sexes all ages and all causes up to life expectancy reduced inequality, while a reduction in cardiovascular mortality at ages higher than life expectancy increased inequality.